Skip to content

 Why Shepherd

-• Typed by construction.
-A task is a function with a signature and a docstring; the return type is the contract the model must satisfy.
+• Typed.
+A task is a function with a signature and a docstring.
+The return type is the contract the model must satisfy.

 • Observable.
-Every run records what was sent and returned, so debugging is reading a trace, not guessing.
+Every run records what was sent and returned, so you debug by reading a trace instead of guessing.

 • Composable.
-Tasks are values — pass them, supervise them, and build larger programs out of small ones.
+Tasks are values.
+Pass them, supervise them, and build bigger programs out of small ones.

-This site is built scaffold-first: a page is published only when its content is backed by checked source, and everything else stays in the reviewer build.
-The source-state inventory is the honest ledger of what these docs may claim today.
+This site is built scaffold-first: a page goes public only when its content is backed by checked source.
+Everything else stays in the reviewer build.
+The source-state inventory records what these docs can claim today.